lfochamon/website/www/content/pages/prospective.md

 - full-time employment by the university that entitles you to social benefits, including healthcare, family assistance, and 30 days of paid time-off (holidays);
 - fully-funded opportunities to attend conferences;
-- opportunity for a fully-funded international research stay (as an ELLIS-SimTech PhD).
+- opportunity for a fully-funded international research stay&nbsp;(as an ELLIS-SimTech PhD).

 If you have any questions about the positions and/or life in Germany, do not hesitate to [reach out](mailto&#58;{{SITEEMAIL}}?subject=[App PhD]).